 Tax and Chancery (Upper Tribunal) guidance

-The Upper Tribunal (Tax and Chancery Chamber) aims to assist those wishing to appeal against, or involved in decisions of the First–tier Tribunal in Tax or Charity cases and people wishing to refer matters relating to certain decisions of the Financial Services Authority and the Pensions Regulator.
-These pages also aim to assist those who wish to appeal the decision of the Independent Valuer in the case of the Northern Rock shares valuation.
+The Upper Tribunal (Tax and Chancery Chamber) aims to assist those wishing to appeal against, or involved in decisions of the First–tier Tribunal in Tax, Charity and from 1 July 2013 Land Registration cases.
+It also aims to assist people wishing to refer matters relating to certain decisions of the Financial Conduct Authority, the Prudential Regulation Authority and the Pensions Regulator.

 The Tax and Chancery Chamber also has the power to judicially review decisions in certain circumstances.

-The Tax and Chancery Chamber decides applications for permission to appeal and appeals on points of law from decisions of the First-tier Tribunal in tax and charity cases.
-It also has a limited first-instance jurisdiction if cases are transferred from the First-tier Tribunal.
+The Tax and Chancery Chamber decides applications for permission to appeal and appeals on points of law from decisions of the First-tier Tribunal in tax, charity and Land Registration cases.
+In Land Registration cases it is also possible to appeal against the Tribunal’s decision on the facts in limited circumstances.
+In tax and charity cases it also has a limited first-instance jurisdiction if cases are transferred from the First-tier Tribunal.

 Financial Services cases

-The Upper Tribunal also hears references arising from decision notices issued by the Financial Services Authority (FSA) and the Pensions Regulator.
+The Upper Tribunal also hears references arising from decision notices issued by the Financial Conduct Authority, the Prudential Regulation Authority and the Pensions Regulator.
 The decision notices may cover a wide range of regulatory and disciplinary matters.

 The firm or the individual to whom the notice is directed has the right to refer the matter to the Upper Tribunal.
-The Tribunal determines what the appropriate action is for the FSA or the Pensions Regulator to take.
+The Tribunal determines what the appropriate action is for the Financial Conduct Authority, Prudential Regulation Authority or the Pensions Regulator to take.

 Such references may be related to: